emc-mongoose/darzee/README.md

 ![](screenshots/runs-table/run_table_filled.png)

 There's 3 possible status of Mongoose runs:
-* Finished - means Mongoose run has finished and its logs are available;
+* <p style="color:yellow;">Finished</p> - means Mongoose run has finished and its logs are available;
-* Running - means Mongoose is still performing the benchmark and results are not yet available.
+* <p style="color:green;">Running</p> - means Mongoose is still performing the benchmark and results are not yet available.
 Althought, some of the details are available;
-* Unavailable - means info about Mongoose run has been found on the server, but the related data is lost or couldn't be loaded.
+* <p style="color:gray;">Unavailable</p> - means info about Mongoose run has been found on the server, but the related data is lost or couldn't be loaded.

 You could see Mongoose run status or run details by pressing the status icon.